airwallex/airwallex-payment-demo/docs/redirect.md

         window.alert(event.detail);
       });

-      // STEP #7: Add an event listener to handle events when the payment is successful. window.addEventListener('onSuccess', (event) => {
-        /*
-          ...
-Handle event on success
-        */
-        window.alert(event.detail);
-      });

-      // STEP #8: Add an event listener to handle events when the payment has failed. window.addEventListener('onError', (event) => {
+      // STEP #7: Add an event listener to handle events when the payment has failed. window.addEventListener('onError', (event) => {
         /*
           ...
 Handle event on error